Table of Contents

 The 500 has many aftermarket products and accessories.
 Some are more useful than others (just like any other weapon’s accessories), and here are a few of the most popular accessories out there:

-Bigger Safety Button: Since the factory safety is made of plastic, there are many who choose to purchase an oversize safety made of steel or aluminum.
+- Bigger Safety Button: Since the factory safety is made of plastic, there are many who choose to purchase an oversize safety made of steel or aluminum.
 If you plan on wearing gloves, this is definitely a good option.
+Side Saddle Shell Carrier: Shell carriers are some of the best things you can get, if you are interested in more firepower.
+Additional ammo is always a good idea, and the sidesaddle allows you to keep engaging.
+You don’t want to be empty when the crap hits the ol’ fan.

 - Magazine Extensions: Same reason as above.
 More firepower, high capacity, and more confidence.
 When it is late at night, and you are reaching for that shotgun, it is best to have as much ammo as possible.